org

 2

-The scanner uses Tesseract.js to read text from your receipt image directly in your browser.
-A progress bar shows the current status.
-Processing typically takes 3 to 10 seconds depending on image quality and device speed.
+The scanner uses AI to analyze your receipt image and extract structured data.
+A progress indicator shows the current status.
+Processing typically takes a few seconds depending on image complexity.

 3